Perspective | Bob Ferry built the Washington Bullets into NBA champions, one laugh at a time

 Ferry loved to talk about his “battles” with the league’s great big men.
 “They weren’t so much battles as attempts to avoid humiliation,” he would say with that laugh.
 “I never had any trouble with Chamberlain.
 If he turned to the basket, I just got the hell out of the way.”

-He became an assistant coach in Baltimore after retiring and became the team’s general manager at the age of 36 in 1973, shortly after the team moved to Washington.
+He became an assistant coach in Baltimore after retiring and became the team’s general manager at age 36 in 1973, shortly after the team moved to Washington.
 The Bullets had been a solid team, drafting Wes Unseld in 1968 and trading for Elvin Hayes in 1972.
-They had been to the Finals in 1971 but were swept by the Milwaukee Bucks in 1971; they returned in 1975 and were swept again, this time by the Golden State Warriors
+They had been to the Finals in 1971 but were swept by the Milwaukee Bucks; they returned in 1975 and were swept again, this time by the Golden State Warriors.

 Ferry went out and found the missing piece: future Hall of Famer Bob Dandridge, whom he signed as a free agent in the summer of 1977.
-The following summer, with Dandridge averaging more than 21 points per game in 19 playoff games playing next to Unseld and Hayes, the Bullets finally became NBA champions, winning Game 7 of the Finals in Seattle.
+The following summer, with Dandridge averaging more than 21 points in 19 playoff games playing next to Unseld and Hayes, the Bullets finally became NBA champions, winning Game 7 of the Finals in Seattle.

 My first encounter with Ferry came as the team was pursuing Dandridge.
 It was my first day at The Post as a summer intern.
 Sports editor George Solomon handed me Ferry’s home number and said, “Call him and ask him if they’re about to sign Dandridge.”